Skip to main content

 host: 'https://node.tinycloud.xyz',

-sessionStorage: new MemorySessionStorage()
+sessionStorage: new MemorySessionStorage(),

 });

 File-based storage is recommended for production services to avoid re-authentication on every restart.
+Add the session file to your .gitignore.

 Next Steps